twineworks/tweakflow/site/content/reference.md

 doc 'This is documentation for library bar.'

 meta {
-  :author "John Doe et al."
+  :author "John Doe et al.",
   :since  "2.3"
 }